Immigration Law

 Approval or Denial

-Your application can be denied for many reasons anywhere along the application process.
-U.S.C.I.S. may contact you before approving your application to request additional documentation or ask for clarifying information.
+Once approved, you will get a certificate of naturalization.
+However, USCIS can deny your application for many reasons at any point in the application process.
+USCIS may contact you before approving your application to request additional documentation or ask for clarifying information.

 Asking for more information does not mean that you will be denied.
 However, you should take your response seriously and answer honestly.
-Ensure you provide any information within the timeline, or you may be denied.
+Ensure you provide any information within the timeline.
 Some of the common reasons why citizenship is denied include:

 • You owe back income taxes